bvbohnen/x4-projects/API Functions.md

   - Table of ["r", "g", "b", "a"] integer values in the 0-255 range.
 * TextProperty
   - Table describing a text field.
-  - Note: in some widgets "text" is a string, others "text" is a text_properties table.
+  - Note: in some widgets "text" is a string, others "text" is a TextProperty table.
   - Fields:
     * text = ""
     * halign = Helper.standardHalignment